nomilous/notice/spec/api/README.md

         authenticate: (username, password, callback) ->

             #
-            # perform upstream authentication (and probably role collection)
+            # * perform upstream authentication (and probably role collection)
-            # NB: callback null if not authetic
+            # * NB: callback null if not authetic
             #   (anthenticEntity will likely come in handly later) ##undecided1
-            # error is ignored, it just reposts the 401
+            # * error is ignored, it just reposts the 401
+            # * each request is required to provide authentication,
+            #   no session support yet
             #

             callback null,